Collection System Requirements

 You should have a good MIDI keyboard to enter notes.
 Whether you go for synth action or piano-like hammer action is up to you; both work fine.
 As long as your keyboard has a good velocity curve and plays nice, all is well.

 You should have a sustain pedal connected to your MIDI keyboard to be able to hold notes.
 Some instruments like piano, harp and other keys greatly benefit from having a sustain pedal.

 Strictly speaking, you could control all articulations with keyboard velocity, but using some sort of MIDI controller that is able to send MIDI CC messages is very useful.
 At the very least, your keyboard should provide a modwheel assigned to CC1, or you can use an external MIDI controller.

 The best samples only sound as good as the system they are played back on.
 Having good studio monitors or headphones goes a long way!

-All Orchestral Tools Collections use Native Instruments Kontakt and will run on all platforms and operating systems Kontakt will run.
+All Orchestral Tools Collections use our own SINE Player or Native Instruments Kontakt.
+SINE Player works on macOS 10.13 or up and Windows 10.
+Kontakt collections run on all platforms and operating systems Kontakt will run.

-The Current Versions section shows you which version of Kontakt a collection needs.
-Visit the Native Instruments Website to find out if your operating system is compatible.
+The Current Versions section shows you which version of SINE Player or Kontakt a collection needs.

-We recommend OS 10.11 on Mac and Windows 7 SP1 or Windows 10 on PC as these systems have proven to be most realiable.
+We recommend OS 10.13/14 on Mac and Windows 10 on PC as these systems have proven to be most reliable.